There are some Friday I wonder what to write. Others where so much has happened in the past fortnight I don’t know where to begin.

 My favourite example of Metro Bank’s innovation: dog bowls in branches.

-Other than the blindingly obvious step into healthcare, it’s also a brilliant lesson in innovation strategy.
+Other than the blindingly obvious step into health acquisition, it’s also a brilliant lesson in innovation strategy.

 These guys are a tech firm sitting on a mountain of capital.
 They employ just shy of 100,000 engineers globally.
 Why don’t they just recruit in a bunch of smart health folk and build a telemedicine company?